ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 To mass download the entire cheat repository on a computer click "Code" -> "Download ZIP", extract the zip and copy the TitleID folders to your SD card under `sdmc:/atmosphere/contents` for usage

-## Recommended tools
+## Recommended Switch tools

-The latest versions of the following tools are recommended to get the most out of these cheats.
+The latest versions of the following custom firmware and homebrew tools are recommended to get the most out of these cheats.
 Without overclocking most of the cheats will not work to their proper potential and in many cases handheld profiles should be forced to allow for more performance headroom.

 #### Custom firmware: